2017–18 Abilene Christian Wildcats women's basketball team

 The 2017–18 Abilene Christian Wildcats women's basketball team represented Abilene Christian University during the 2017–18 NCAA Division I women's basketball season.
-The Wildcats, led by sixth year head coach Julie Goodenough, played their home games at the Moody Coliseum.
-They finished the season 16–14, 9–9 in Southland play to finish in seventh place.
+The Wildcats, led by sixth-year head coach Julie Goodenough, played their home games at the Moody Coliseum in Abilene, Texas.
+They finished the season 16–14, 9–9 in Southland play, to finish in seventh place.
 They advanced to the quarterfinals of the Southland women's tournament where they lost to Central Arkansas.